ktekinay/Xojo-WebSocket/README.md

 This class will allow you to connect to a WebSocket-based server.
 It handles the initial handshaking and all the packet encoding for you.

+# Comments and Contributions

+All contributions to this project will be gratefully considered.
+Fork this repo to your own, then submit your changes via a Pull Request.

+All comments are also welcome.

-# Who Did This
+# Who Did This?!?

-This project was developed by Kem Tekinay, MacTechnologies Consulting (ktekinay at mactechnologies.com).
+This project was created by and is maintained by Kem Tekinay (ktekinay@mactechnologies dot com).